 The bolus passes to tile stomach via the muscular oesophagus.
 Reflux of stomach acid during this process leads to heartburn.
 This, according to Al-Tibb Al-Nabawi, can he avoided by sitting in a relaxed position while eating.

-The Messenger said: “I do not eat while leaning,’ and ‘I sit as a slave sits and I eat as a slave eats.”
+The Messenger said: “I do not eat while leaning,’ and ‘I I eat as a slave eats, and sit as a slave sits.”
 He used to sit and eat on the floor with his thigh resting on his foot, with due respect to his Lord and also to those he was eating with.
 After the bolus has passed from tile oesophagus it enters the gallbladder.

 The gallbladder stores bile made by the liver and releases it into the duodenum.
 Gallstones are the main prob1em associated with the gallbladder.
 This can he avoided by himya, correct balanced diet.